bruce-hill/tomo/api/tables.md

 Table.get : func(t: {K=V}, key: K -> V?)
 ```

-Retrieves the value associated with a key, or returns `none` if the key is not present. **Note:** default values for the table are ignored.
+Retrieves the value associated with a key, or returns `none` if the key is not present.

+Default values for the table are ignored.

 Argument | Type | Description | Default
 ---------|------|-------------|---------